UnusualNorm/CVRMelonAssistant/README.md

 ## Notice!

-There currently is no ChilloutVR Modding Group Discord that I know of, please ignore all references to the [ChilloutVR Modding Group Discord](https://discord.gg/rCqKSvR), the links simple redirect to the VRChat Modding Group Discord instead while I wait for one to come across my radar.
+There currently is no ChilloutVR Modding Group Discord that I know of, please ignore all references to the [ChilloutVR Modding Group Discord](https://discord.gg/rCqKSvR), the links are simple redirects to the VRChat Modding Group Discord while I wait for one to come across my radar.

 ---